 Students from approved institutions of higher education will be given credit for courses which are applicable for the student's course of study at Trinity, provided such courses were completed with a grade of "C" or better.
 Grades earned in transferred courses are not used in computing the student's Trinity College grade point average.
-The final 32 credit hours and at least 50% of all major credit hours must be completed in residence at Trinity College.
+The final 32 credit hours and at least 50% of all major credit hours must be completed in residence at Trinity College in the Bachelor of Arts and Bachelor of Science programs.
+The final 30 credit hours and at least 50% of all major course credit hours must be completed in residence at Trinity College in the Associate of Arts program.